RC2014Z80/RC2014/CPM/File Uploader/README.md

 Converts a CP/M file to a .hex file to use it with Grant Searle's download.com. http://searle.hostei.com/grant/cpm/#InstallingApplications

-Down load main.c and build it with gcc main.c -o btc
+Down load main.c and build it with. gcc main.c -o btc

 Ensure btc is somewhere your $PATH vairable can see